-Teacher, parent, and student agreement that children will be prepared for the next grade level

-• Curriculum Achievement

-HORIZON INSTRUCTIONAL MODEL

-High school redesign principles and preparation for future curriculum implementation through Instructional Coach work on conceptual learning, and professional learning activities with Administrators.
+Teacher, parent, and student agreement that children will be prepared for the next grade level Overall and results for teachers, parents, and students Curriculum Achievement HORIZON INSTRUCTIONAL MODEL Implementation design principles and preparation for future curriculum implementation through Instructional Coach work on conceptual learning, and professional learning activities with Administrators.
 Foster discussions about the importance of challenging strong academic learners, and the need for deep and transfer learning with school leaders and teachers.

-Assessment

-Build on key assessment principles to increase teacher conceptual understanding of assessment.

-Encourage the demonstration of learning with non-traditional methods of assessment that will foster the creation of an artifact that can be more easily celebrated.
-These artifacts will be used to culminate the year in a day of celebration of learning for , teachers, community and students in the form of a spring cultural/school "open house"

-Budget Allocation

-Use PD opportunities to foster the planning of cross curricular opportunities.

-More specifically direct general CTF/CTS allotments to aid in the success of varied assessment models,

-Teaching & Leading refers to analyzing the learning context; attending to local and societal considerations; and applying the appropriate knowledge and abilities to make decisions resulting in quality teaching, and optimum learning.
+Assessment Build on key assessment principles to increase teacher conceptual understanding of assessment.
+Encourage the demonstration of leaders and teachers.
+Budget Allocation Budget Allocation Use PD opportunities to foster the planning of cross curricular opportunities.
+More specifically direct general CTF/CTS allotments to aid in the success of varied assessment models, Teaching & Leading refers to analyzing the learning context; attending to local and societal considerations; and applying the appropriate knowledge and abilities to make decisions resulting in quality teaching, and optimum learning.
 Public assurance occurs when teachers and leaders demonstrate their respective professional practice standards.
 Teacher, parent, and student satisfaction with the overall quality of basic education.
 Overall and results for teachers, parents, and students.

-- Processes, strategies, local measures/data to demonstrate that the school authority supports teaching and leadership quality through professional learning, supervision and evaluation processes. - Teacher, parent, and student satisfaction that students demonstrate the knowledge, skills and attitudes necessary for lifelong learning

-Overall and results for teachers, parents, and students
+Processes, strategies, local measures/data to demonstrate that the school authority supports teaching and leadership quality through professional learning, supervision and evaluation processes.
+Teacher, parent, and student satisfaction that students demonstrate the knowledge, skills and attitudes necessary for lifelong learning Overall and results for teachers, parents, and students Teacher, parent, and results for teachers, parents, and students Learning 2023 Accountability Pillar results indicate that 98.5% of students, parents and staff indicated that they thought that students demonstrated the knowledge, skills and attitudes necessary for lifelong learning. continued focus on matching curriculum and student interest to Occupational skills training.

-• Learning

-2021/22 school Assurance results indicate that 78% of parents think that students are taught attitudes and behaviors that will make them successful when they leave school.

-HMAP will have a continued focus on matching curriculum and student interest to Occupational skills training.

 Promotion of business education/financial management course for grade ten students.
-Promotion of newly reinstituted dual credit courses.
+Promotion of dual credit courses.

-Schedule gym use over at VHS differently so that junior and senior high may participate in